jakearchibald/jakearchibald.com/static-build/posts/2017/04/async-iterators-and-generators/index.md

 summary: "[Async iterators](https://github.com/tc39/proposal-async-iteration)
   are arriving soon, and they make reading a stream really easy.
 Here's how they work, and how to make streams iterate…"
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
+meta:
-meta: Async iterators are arriving soon, and they make reading a stream really easy.
+  Async iterators are arriving soon, and they make reading a stream really easy.
 Here's how they work, and how to make streams iterate…
 ---

 Streaming fetches are supported in Chrome, Edge, and Safari, and they look a little like this: